Professional Development & Contract Work

 Credits completed: 14+

-After years of learning on the job, I enrolled in Western Governors University's CS program to formalize the foundations I'd built through 8+ years of production experience.
+After years of learning on the job, I enrolled in Western Governors University's CS program to put the formal foundations under the 8+ years of production experience I'd already built.

-WGU is competency-based and self-paced, which fits how I learn.
-I dedicate 3 hours daily to coursework, a commitment I treat like any other professional obligation.
+WGU is competency-based and self-paced, which suits how I actually learn.
+I put 3 hours a day into the coursework and treat it like any other professional commitment.

 Completed coursework: